eax2101-droid/poker-hand-analytics/README.md

 ## Overview

-This project builds a full data pipeline to analyze poker hand histories and classify player behavior using industry-standard poker metrics.
-Starting from raw JSON logs from the Poker Now Website, the project transforms unstructured data into structured tables and computes player-level statistics to understand play style, aggression, and decision-making tendencies.
+Built an end-to-end data pipeline to analyze poker hand histories and classify player behavior using industry-standard poker metrics.
+Starting from raw JSON logs exported from PokerNow’s game replayer, the project transforms unstructured data into structured tables and computes player-level statistics to understand play style, aggression, and decision-making tendencies.

 ---